 The 2015 Paris Agreement, amid a multitude of reminders to enhance funding, fails to define a pathway toward its goals, though it’s assumed more specific objectives are being defined through the ongoing Conference of the Parties (COP).
 One earlier COP held in Doma during late 2012 does at least mention; Ways to incentivize non-carbon benefits in Part II, Section C, paragraph 29., subparagraph (b). though further clarity is neglected.
 A link to the Report of the Conference of the Parties (COP) at its eighteenth session held in Doha from November 26th to December 8th 2012 is provided below.

 Where is U.S. climate change money going?
 Why have solar panels seen only a pathetic increase in efficiency from the 1954 Bell Labs’ average of 6% to 2019’s average efficiency of 15% to 17%; a measly efficiency gain of 10% over 65-years, nearly 3/4 of a century despite more than $8 billion U.S. climate change dollars invested (or wasted) annually since 1993?
-Lab results as high as 43% efficiency are touted, but exotic material’s expense renders these experimental panels impractical and financially nonviable for real-world applications.
+Lab results as high as 43% efficiency are touted, but exotic material’s expense render these experimental panels impractical and financially nonviable for real-world applications.
 Is this the best we can do?
 Really?

 If Americans care about responsible environmental practices, clean, sustainable energy and anything resembling research & development fiduciary responsibility to tax payers – it’s time for Main Street to demand Washington D.C. transparency and accountability.
 The time is now.
 There is no other time.